Hinge (Pivot) Support

 - Go to the Axis tab and specify values for the X, Y, and Z fields.

-Rotating-sliding hinge - In the Hinge Support dialog, select the Rotating sliding radio button.
+Rotating-sliding - Select the Rotating sliding radio button.

 - Under Apply to, use the radio buttons to specify whether to apply connector to a Face or Spot.

-- If applying to Spots, you can create new spots by clicking Create new spots.
+- If applying to Spots, create new spots by clicking Create new spot.

 - In the modeling window, click to select specific parts on the model.